opencybersecurityalliance/oasis-open-project/NEW-PROJECT-TEMPLATE.md

 _Links to any significant dependancy technologies.
 You *do not* have to link to every library a project depends on, only major ones._

+_Dependancy technologies should normally be available under an open-source license that is compatible with the proposed license of the project.
+If you need help in validating this compatibility, we are happy to assist you.
+If a dependancy technology is not open-source, please explain in detail how this will be mitigated for project consumers and collaborators.

 # Project Management & Governance

 ## Primary Project Sponsor(s)